-The safety profile of emtricitabine and tenofovir disoproxil fumarate for HIV-1 PrEP was comparable to that observed in clinical trials of HIV-infected subjects based on two randomized placebo-controlled clinical trials (iPts., Partners PrEP) in which 2,830 HIV-1 uninfected adults received emtricitabine and tenofovir disoproxil fumarate once daily for HIV-1 PrEP.
+The safety profile of emricitabine and tenofovir disoproxil fumarate for HIV-1 PrEP was comparable to that observed in clinical trials of HIV-infected subjects based on two randomized placebo-controlled clinical trials (iPrEx, Partners PrEP) in which 2,830 HIV-1 uninfected adults received emricitabine and tenofovir disoproxil fumarate once daily for HIV-1 PrEP.
 Subjects were followed for a median of 71 weeks and 87 weeks, respectively.
-Table 5 provides a list of selected adverse events that occurred in 2% or more of subjects in any treatment group in the iPrEx trial, with an incidence greater than placebo Table 5 Selected Adverse Events (All Grades) Reported in \ge 2% in Any Treatment Group in the iPrEx Trial and Greater than group was generally either less than or the same as in the placebo group.
-Laboratory Abnormalities: Table 6 provides a list of Grade 2 to 4 laboratory abnormalities observed in the iPrEx and Partners PrEP trials.
-Six subjects in the TDF-containing arms of the Partners PrEP trial discontinued from the trial due to an increase in serum creatinine compared with no discontinuations in the placebo group.
-One subject in the emtricitabine and tenofovir disoproxil fumarate arm of the iPrEx trial discontinued from the trial due to an increase in serum creatinine and another subject discontinued due to low serum phosphorus.
-Grades 2 to 3 proteinuria (2 to 4+) and/or glycosuria (3+) occurred in less than 1% of subjects treated with emtricitabine and tenofovir disoproxil fumarate in the iPrEx trial and Partners PrEP trial.

-Placebo

-FTC/TDF Placebo
+Table 5 provides a list of selected adverse events that occurred in 2% or more of subjects in any treatment group in the iPrEx trial, with an incidence greater than placebo. than placebo.

+Table 5 Selected Adverse Events (All Grades) Reported in ≥2% in Any Treatment Group in the

-(N=1251) (N=1248)
+FTC/TDF (N=1251) Placebo (N=1248)

 Headache 7% 6%

 Abdominal pain 4% 2%

 Weight decreased 3% 2%

-In the Partners DrED trial, the frequen cy of adverse events in the emtricitatine and ten ofovir disoprovil fumarate treatm